 If it’s too late to reverse a slipping GPA, however, don’t sit around hoping the school won’t notice.
 Instead, be proactive!
-“San Diego State University states very clearly on their website that seniors cannot receive below a C in any class, even gym, or they have the right to rescind a student’s acceptance,” says Nicole Gilmore, a rising freshman at the school.
+“San Diego State University states very clearly on their website that seniors cannot receive below a C in any class, even gym, or they have the right to rescind a student’s acceptance,” says Nicole Gilmore, a student at the school.
 “Earlier this year, I had a 68 in my calculus class and was freaking out, so I contacted an adviser at SDSU to let them know.
 It turned out that they were happy I was honest with them instead of trying to hide the grade, so they let it slide.”
 If worse comes to worst, be completely honest and ask an academic adviser if there’s anything at all you can do to preserve your admission at the school.

-Break the law
+2. Break the law

 This may seem like a no-brainer, but if you care about enrolling in college, absolutely avoid doing anything illegal—even if you think “it’s a one-time-only thing” or that you’ll “never get caught.”
 “Suspension for drug or alcohol use might make a college reconsider,” says VanDeVelde.